patel5468/Final-Project/T4_answers.md

 **Question 1: How does the perturbed ensemble variance vary with time relative to the reference ensemble's variance?**

 Answer: The perturbed ensemble's variance increases over time and approaches saturation relative to the reference ensemble's variance, as indicated by the normalized variance reaching approximately 1.
+For the perturbed ensemble, there is a small increase over time from the start date to the end date until saturation is reached.
+The reference ensemble increases variance immediately and stays relatively constant at each level throughout the entire time period.
+Level 6 exibits a change from increasing, reaching a maxima and then decreasing once again.

 ###